A Simple Construction of Lefschetz Fibrations on Compact Stein Surfaces: A simple method for constructing a PALF

-As a concrete example, we consider the Stein surface $\Pi$ whose handle decomposition consists of a $0$-handle and a single 2-handle attached along the right-handed trefoil $T_{2,3}$, denoted by $\widetilde{C}_0$, in $(S^3, \xi_{st})$ (see Figure~\ref{fig:L0205}).
-This Legendrian knot $\widetilde{C}_0$ has writhe $3$, two left cusps, and Thurston–Bennequin number~$1$.
-By Theorem~\ref{thm:EliashbergGompf}, its framing is $0$.
-In this subsection, we explain a method for constructing a PALF with reference to this example.

-\begin{itemize} \item[\textbf{Step 1}] Following the procedure described in Subsection~\ref{sec:preliminaries2} for converting any Legendrian knot in $(S^3, \xi_{st})$ into a knot in grid position, we convert the Legendrian knot $\widetilde{C}_0$ into a knot $\widetilde{C'}_0$ in grid position.
+\begin{itemize} \item[\textbf{Step 1}] Following the procedure described in Subsection~\ref{sec:preliminaries2}, we convert the given Legendrian knot $\widetilde{C_0}$ in $(S^3, \xi_{st})$ into a knot $\widetilde{C'_0}$ in grid position.
+Next, to ensure that all vertical segments to be lifted over 1-handles have northwest (NW) corners as their upper endpoints, we apply SW stabilizations at NE corners and subsequent horizontal commutations to any vertical segments whose upper endpoints are northeast (NE) corners.
+Through these operations, we convert the knot $\widetilde{C'_0}$ into a new knot $\widetilde{C''_0}$ in grid position. \end{itemize}

-Figure~\ref{fig:S0302}(a) shows the diagram obtained by placing the knot $\widetilde{C'}_0$ in grid position as a closed curve $C_0^{(0)}$, possibly with double points, onto the surface $\Sigma^{(0)}$, the $0$-handle $D^2$ represented as a gray square.
-We denote this pair consisting of the surface $\Sigma^{(0)}$ and the closed curve $C_0^{(0)}$ by $SF(0)$.
-In the diagrams, the grid lines are omitted, and column numbers are indicated where necessary.